 The solder might run on a wet track because of a poor resist coating.
-An unreliable coating may fail to adhere to a track's tin/lead coating.
+An unreliable layer may fail to adhere to a track's tin/lead coating.
 The coating can also fail as a result of poor print thickness control.
-You need to be very careful when removing solder balls resulting from moisture-induced poor resist coating.
+It would help if you were very careful when removing solder balls resulting from moisture-induced low resist coating.
 You could easily damage the track in doing so.

 In such an instance, the solder may bounce back off the bath.

 Also, a solder ball may result if you set the preheat incorrectly, or you increase the flux quantity inappropriately.
 In this case, the solvent will escape from the flux defectively.

 You can identify this problem by hovering a glass plate above the wave.
 You should see some bubbles at the bottom of the glass as the glass contacts the wave.
 The fewer bubbles you spot, the better.

 You also need to confirm that the resist and flux are compatible.